EbbaStrandholm/python-portfolio-project/readme.md

 <h2>TESTING</h2>

-[PEP8](http://pep8online.com/) the projects code, both the listofwords.py file and the run.py file, was run through the pep8 online check without any notifications of any errors
+[PEP8](http://pep8online.com/) checks the projects code, both the listofwords.py file and the run.py file, was run through the pep8 online check without any notifications of any errors

 <br>